sidlauskasr/rabbitmq-install/README.md

 scrips were written fol localhost installs, for remote systems please ammend at least hosts files and other parameters depending on your setup or internal requirements.

 ansible-playbook -e @rabbitmq-role/vars/secrets.yml --vault-password-file rabbitmq-role/files/PasswordForDecrypt rabbitmq-install.yml
+execute bash script to configure queue, user and post message

 License
 -------